simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_distributor"></a>
 + **dataset_distributor**<br/>
-If your dataset has already published by a data distributor provide a link to the data distributor.
+If your dataset has already been published by a data distributor provide a link to the data distributor.
 Otherwise, leave this field empty.
 This is not a required field.<br/>

     * Required: No (optional)
     * Constraint: Less than 100 characters